lirui-cyber/Language-Identification/README.md

 done
 ```

-### Add Noise
+### Add noise to the test set
 In order to test the performance of the system under noisy background, all data sets are denoised.<br>
-Different channels of rats data set are used as noise, in which channel A,E,H is used as noise data of test set, B,C,D,F,G channel is used as noise of training set.
+Different channels of rats data set are used as noise, in which channel A,E,H is used as noise data of test set.

 At the same time, different SNR (5, 10, 15, 20) are used for noise addition.<br>
 The smaller the SNR, the greater the noise.<br>

 #### Organize noise data sets
-The noise data sets used to add noise to the training set and the test set are sorted out respectively.
+The noise data sets used to add noise to the test set.
 ```
 rats_data=/home3/andrew219/python_scripts/extract_rats_noise/rats_channels/
 mkdir data-16k/rats_channels_AEH_noise